akilmomin/page-builder-app/README.md

-I have created this page builder using react where you can add component and build you own page with proper grid system.
+I have created this page builder using react where you can add components and build your own page with a proper grid system.

 # Getting Started with Create React App